chairemobilite/evolution/README.md

 * `yarn migrate`: Update the database schema with latest changes.
 This can be run whenever the source code is updated
 * Optionally `yarn create-user`: Run this task to create a new user in the database.
 The user will be able to login to the web interface.
 This command can be run entirely in a non-interactive mode with the following parameters: `yarn create-user --username <username> --email <email> --password <clearTextPassword> [--first_name <firstName> --last_name <lastName> --[no-]admin --[no-]valid --[no-]confirmed --prefs <jsonStringOfPreferences>]`.
 For example, to create and administrator user with the english language as preference, run the following command `yarn create-user --username admin --email admin@example.org --password MyAdminPassword --admin --prefs '{ "lang": "en" }'`

 ## Run the example application

 The example application contains 2 distinct application.
 For local development, we will run the participant app on port 8080 (the default port) and the administrative app on port 8082.
-Each application needs to build the client app and run the server
+Each application needs to build the client app and run the server.

 To build and run the *participant application*: